-The Manchester Township Police offers challenging and rewarding careers for those who are committed to serving the public.
+The Manchester Township Police Department offers challenging and rewarding careers for those who are committed to serving the public.
 A career as a Manchester Township Police Officer offers a competitive salary, excellent benefits, enrollment in the Police and Fireman’s Retirement System and continuous training and education.

 Manchester Township is an Equal Opportunity Employer which generally conducts police officer entrance examinations once every two to three years.
 Once a police officer candidate list is established, it remains in effect for two years however the list may be extended for an additional year at the discretion of the Chief of Police.